Fall 2017 Municipal Revaluations in Connecticut

-More than 20 percent of Connecticut municipalities (see list at the end of this alert) plan to conduct revaluations effective October 1, 2016.
+Approximately 20 percent of Connecticut municipalities (see partial list at the end of this alert) plan to conduct revaluations effective October 1, 2017.

-For those with commercial real property located in one of the communities on the list, you should know that a representative of the municipality may contact you to schedule a meeting to avoid errors in recording the physical characteristics and condition of your property.
+For those with commercial real property located in a revaluing community, you should know that a representative of the municipality may contact you to schedule a meeting to avoid errors in recording the physical characteristics and condition of your property.

 A revaluation notice containing the proposed new assessment of your property will be mailed in the latter part of this year.
 The notice usually includes an invitation to attend an informal hearing with the revaluation company or the assessor's office to discuss the new assessment which should represent 70 percent of the fair market value of your property.

 Each new assessment should be reviewed carefully.
 Even if your assessment has not increased substantially, a challenge may be in your best interest if property or market conditions warrant a lower value.
-We find that we have the most leverage to negotiate satisfactory results for our clients during the informal process.
+We find that we have the greatest ability to negotiate satisfactory results for our clients during the informal process.

-If these discussions do not succeed, the deadline for formally protesting an assessment to a municipality's board of assessment appeals is February 20, 2017, although some communities may extend the date to March 20, 2017.
-February 20, 2017 falls on President's Day, therefore we suggest that any appeal be filed by February 17 in case a municipality will not extend the filing date to February 21.
-Appeal forms will be available at the assessor's office as the deadline approaches.
-The protest is mandatory in order to file a Superior Court tax appeal.
+If these discussions do not succeed, the deadline for formally protesting an assessment to a municipality's board of assessment appeals is February 20, 2018, although some communities may extend the date to March 20, 2018.
+Appeal forms should be available on the municipality's website as the deadline approaches.
+The protest is mandatory in order to file a Superior Court tax appeal challenging value.